andrea-calligaris/ff8-sounds-catalog/sound-information.md

 ### Ambience

-For sounds in the "ambience" category, "(loop)" is implied; these are all sounds that loops.
+For sounds in the "ambience" category, "(loop)" is implied: these are all sounds that loops.
 These sounds differs from the [sounds in the "stream" folder](stream-sounds-catalog.md) in that these are technically considered sound effects and are included in "audio.dat", while the former are technically considered music by the game and their ID numbers follow those of the music tracks.

 Common ambience sounds:
 - `106 sea`: